 In January this year I stayed with my family at this gorgeous little guest house, colonial style, named the “French Lotus” in Unawatuna, Sri Lanka.
-The lovely host couple, Gaëlle and Cédric, has turned this beautiful, lovely and charming villa, in a marvellous garden, to a great little business of theirs.
+The hosts, Gaëlle and Cédric, have turned this beautiful and lovely villa, in this marvellous garden, to a great little business of theirs.

 It’s fully booked high season and it pops up with great reviews a little here and there, like Trip Advisor etc.

 Unawatuna is a small and cute beach town,